-^{}Ratios are affected by contribution and own source revenue forecasts Note: some numbers may not add due to rounding.
+\Ratios are affected by contribution and own source revenue forecasts

 Discretionary reserves provide the City with financial flexibility in order to safeguard against economic downturns and finance operations internally.
 This ratio is a strong indicator of Vaughan's financial health.
 The decrease in the 2015 discretionary reserve ratio is related to a number of capital projects and reserve transfers.